valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 To __run__, use the Run/Debug configurations ("play" button, upper left).
 There are 3 web apps you can run:

-* Basic Flask - a __hand-coded__ web app with minimal functionality
+1. __Basic Flask: hand-coded__ web app with minimal functionality

-* API Logic Server No Customizations - __automated__ by API Logic server.
+2. __API Logic Server: Uncustomized *automation*__.
 Using the [Northwind Database](https://valhuber.github.io/ApiLogicServer/Sample-Database/), this illustrates what you can expect for an initial project using your own database

-* API Logic Project - Customized, illustrating the use of a standard IDE to add code, and declarative logic and security
+3. __API Logic Project: Logic and Security__, illustrating the use of a standard IDE to add code, and declarative logic and security

 </details>